realzza/web-project-design/schedule.md

 ### November 4, 2021

+Intro to Frameworks:

+- In Class:
-Adding UI - Intro to Server-Side Templating, View Engines, React
+  - Intro to React, Starting a React App, Routes

 ---